Izzatullokh24/signal-and-system/README.md

 # signal-and-system
-here is all of source code ofr lab section and course code of signal and system course
+here is all of source code for lab session and lecture of signal and system course